quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 duplicate or out-of-order ACK_FREQUENCY frames based on the Sequence Number.

-A receiving endpoint MUST ignore a received ACK_FREQUENCY frame unless the Sequence Number value in the frame is greater than the largest currently processed value.
+A receiving endpoint MUST ignore a received ACK_FREQUENCY frame unless the Sequence Number value in the frame is greater than the largest processed value.

 # IMMEDIATE_ACK Frame {#immediate-ack-frame}